Can Dogs Eat Jello?

 Why Gelatin?

 dogs JelloNot only is gelatin safe for dogs, but it actually provides some health benefits.
 I’ve mentioned before that Kitsune has some (so far minor) joint issues.
-We supplement his diet with things like fish/fish oil, and glucosamine/chondroitin to help support his joint health.
+We supplement his diet with things like fishOpens in a new tab./fish oil, and glucosamine/chondroitin to help support his joint health.
 Carnivores normally get gelatin in their diets from eating animal parts such as tendons, cartilage, and skin.

 Glycine, an amino acid that is basically what makes up gelatin, has been shown to aid in protecting against brain damage and seizures.
 It has anti-inflammatory properties and can help to promote cartilage growth.
 Gelatin can also help prevent arthritis and other joint disorders, and helps to strengthen bones, ligaments, and tendons.
 It can also help to support nail, fur, and skin health.